Sledmine/censhine/README.md

   project, when Mata started to learn about HLSL we got inspired to try and attempt to fix CE shaders
 - [C20](https://c20.reclaimers.net/h1/engine/renderer/#gearbox-regressions) - Provided a list of known shaders issues
+- Halo MCC Mod Tools and 343i for finally fixing shaders with also building process for a base code

+# Disclaimer
+CEnshine is not and will not be related to MCC, this project does not claim to own the fixes to all shaders presented here, most of them are based in the fixes provided by Halo Combat Evolved present in MCC, however the codebase presented here is specifically designed to work with Halo Custom Edition, is not meant to be aligned with shaders in MCC, further code changes will not be related to MCC in any way, this mod and it's code belongs to a gray area where it needs to be, if this does not work for you or you are not in agreement with this then this is not the project you should be looking at, see **Master Chief Collection** and **Halo MCC Mod Tools** instead.